JuliaRobotics/Caesar.jl/docs/src/principles/bayestreePrinciples.md

 tree, smt, hist = solveTree!(fg, tree)
 ```
 which will replace the `tree` object pointer to the new tree object after solution.

+### Clique State Machine

+The mmisam solver is based on a state machine design to handle the inter and intra clique operations during a variety of situations.
+Use of the clique state machine (CSM) makes debugging, development, verification, and modification of the algorithm real easy.
+Contact us for any support regarding support modifications to the default algorithm.